-If you were granted an extension, but were charged interest on income tax owed during the declared disaster period, the IRS may retroactively abate your interest.
-To the extent possible the IRS can do the following.
+If you are eligible for relief from interest, but were charged interest for the period of relief, the IRS may retroactively abate your interest.
+To the extent possible, the IRS can take the following actions.

 - Make appropriate adjustments to your account. - Notify you when the adjustments are made. - Refund any interest paid by you where appropriate.